Probing the topological protection of edge states in multilayer tungsten ditelluride with the superconducting proximity effect: Appendix C: Additional data and information on data processing for SQUID C

+Fig. \ref{fig:SM_20mK490mK} compares SQUID C’s field dependence between 0 and 25 mT in B, i.e. 0 and 5 G in Bz, at two temperatures: the 20 mK plot, which is over a smaller range than shown in Fig. \ref{fig:Fig_3}, and a 490 mK plot.
+Both plots display more than ten clear oscillations with the period of 0.46 G corresponding to the SQUID geometry.

-\subsubsection{Calculated interference patterns for different configurations of 1D channels in the edge junction of SQUID C}
+\subsection{Calculated interference patterns for different configurations of 1D channels in the edge junction of SQUID C}

-Although it is probably vain to hope to extract from the measured interference pattern the exact number and spatial distribution of 1D states in the edge junction of SQUID C, we can nonetheless simulate the interference patterns corresponding to slightly different numbers and distributions of hinge states, taking as an input the actual layout of the edge junction of SQUID C, as picture in Supplementary Fig. \ref{fig:AFMallsteps}.
+Although it is probably vain to hope to extract from the measured interference pattern the exact number and spatial distribution of 1D states in the edge junction of SQUID C, we can nonetheless simulate the interference patterns corresponding to slightly different numbers and distributions of hinge states, taking as an input the actual layout of the edge junction of SQUID C, as pictured in Fig. 26.

-We simulate the expected critical current versus magnetic field with the parameters for SQUID C (see Supplementary Fig. \ref{fig:SM_channels}).
+We simulate the expected critical current versus magnetic field with the Temperature dependence of the critical current of SQUID C (see Fig. 24).
 The model consists of: \begin{itemize} \item a reference bulk junction with a critical current $I_{c,bulk}=\mathrm{7~\mu A}$ and a Fraunhofer (sinc) pattern with 6 Gauss-size side lobes; \item a SQUID loop area $S_{\rm{SQUID}}=\mathrm{12\mu m\times1.2\mu m}$; \item ballistic channels on the edge that do not decay in magnetic field. \end{itemize} The total critical current is computed as:

 where $S_i$ is the area between channel i and channel 1.
 The critical current depends on the spatial separation between the different channels.
 We consider several cases, for which the total critical current, $\mathrm{210~ nA}$ is evenly split between the different channels: \begin{enumerate} \item one channel with a $\mathrm{210~ nA}$ critical current; \item two channels, each with a $\mathrm{105~ nA}$ critical current, whose separation defines an area that is 2\% of the SQUID area; \item three channels, each with a $\mathrm{70~ nA}$ critical current, regularly spaced, defining an area that is 2\% of the SQUID area; \item three channels, each with a $\mathrm{70~ nA}$ critical current, whose separation defines an area that is respectively 2\% and 3\% of the SQUID area. \item ten channels of critical current $\mathrm{21 ~nA}$ each, separated by a random fraction of the SQUID area between 1\% and 3\%. \end{enumerate}